-Ithaca, NY—The Finger Lakes Land Trust today announced that it has accepted the donation of perpetual conservation easements that will conserve the 470-acre Sheffield Farm on Ithaca’s West Hill.
+Ithaca, NY—The Finger Lakes Land Trust accepted the donation of perpetual conservation easements that will conserve the 470-acre Sheffield Farm on Ithaca’s West Hill.

 This extensive property is one of the largest remaining privately owned parcels within the town of Ithaca and features extensive fields and woodlands as well as frontage on State Route 79, Bundy, and Sheffield Roads.
 The property is managed as a horse farm by owners Jan and Susan Suwinski, who reside on the land.
 Over the course of more than 40 years, the Suwinskis grew the farm from an original 62-acre parcel through a series of land purchases.